Amrik19/Monogame-Spritesheet-Instancing/README.md

 **- LoadShader()**
    - Loads the shader.
    - Custom shaders should build on top of the SpriteSheet Instancing Shader.

+**- InternalArraySize()**
+  - Returns the current size of the internal instancing array.

+**- SetInternalArraySizes()**
+  - Sets the internal instancing array to a fixed size.
+  - By default, the array starts at size 1 and grows dynamically as needed.
+  - Can not be called during a draw call (Begin() and End()).

 ---
 ## The SpriteSheet Instancing Advanced class uses following Methods
+**- UpdateViewPort()**
+  - Updates the viewport settings.
+  - Essential for maintaining accurate scaling and functionality when the game window size changes.
+  - Must be called after a resolution change, prior to Begin().

 **- Begin()**
    - Similar to MonoGame's SpriteBatch, this method collects instances into seperate arrays for each spritesheet/texture in the internal texture array.
    - These instances are later sent to the graphics card using a (Vertex) Instancing Buffer for efficient rendering.